British Airways expands long-haul Reward Flight Saver trial, but don’t expect to get good value

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-British Airways has introduced its first long-haul Reward Flight Saver redemption option to New York (JFK).
 The move gives Executive Club members the option of paying more Avios in exchange for reducing the total amount of fees, charges and taxes required, as with the popular short-haul Reward Flight Saver redemptions, available to European destinations.
 While it may seem like a good option on the service to pay less cash in taxes and fees, ultimately, you won’t be getting great value for your Avios.

 As an example, on a return London to New York World Traveller off-peak redemption you would usually be offered the following payment options: